 It was the first time I am seeing Kerala through the eyes of a traveler, Coconut Lagoon, a property that redefined Kerala’s Tourism is just 30 mins from the place I grew up and I never knew, I’ve never taken that road before.
 Now I find myself looking at the map, looking at locations, friends places, nearby tourist locations, making plans for weekends to visit these places.. and I have already covered a few places.
-Now I am making a list of places in Tamil Nadu which I can visit during the weekend from Trivandrum.
+Now I am making a list of places in Tamil Nadu that I can visit during the weekend from Trivandrum.

 Yes..
 Kerala Blog Express has made me a traveler.

 The Kerala Blog Express was an incredible experience!
 This was my first time meeting up with a bunch of travel bloggers to explore a country, which was new to me.
 I’ve never really considered going to India before, but my visit to Kerala has certainly changed that.
 The beautiful sceneries, the friendly and curious locals, the spicy food (though I missed the taste of a cheeseburger) and everyone on the tour bus filled my backpack with happy memories of Kerala.
 One of my most memorable moments from the tour was the full-day houseboat cruise down the backwaters.
 It was peaceful, relaxing and I had great company.
 I would do go again in a heartbeat!